fccm/ocaml-sfml/README.txt

 You can get more details about the contributions in the file "Authors.txt", or browsing the history of the SCM.

-Laurent Gomila also helped for ocaml-sfml by answering several questions.
+Laurent Gomila also helped for ocaml-sfml by answering several questions, in particular read the file "./deps.txt".

 === Donate ===